 Some of our achievements

-CPD B-list rating
+CDP B-list rating

 Investec’s Energy Management System has been certified to the international energy standard ISO5001 in 23 of our UK, Ireland and Channel Island offices since 2018.

 The Environment Management System which covers the operational aspects of 21 of our UK and Channel Island office buildings has been certified to the international environment standard ISO14001 since 2021 (London since 2012).

 Investec Gresham Street has been certified to the Carbon Trust Waste Standard since 2014.
 This reflects a best practice approach to managing and reducing waste output and improving resource efficiency.

 We won our 16th Award in the City of London's Clean City Awards.
 These prizes include the Chairman's Cup in 2006, 2013 and 2017, and Special Commendation Chairman’s Cup for 2020.

 Investec London won the City of London Corporation’s 2020 Plastic Free City award for our efforts in eliminating single-use plastics in our London offices.

 Trees for Cities delivers projects with both social and environmental impacts.
 They engage with local communities and schools to plant trees, shrubs and to grow food, helping to reconnect people who live in cities with nature.
 We first partnered with them in 2010.

 Volunteers from our London, Manchester, Leeds and Reading offices regularly roll their sleeves up to improve their local environment with Trees for Cities.